Long-term opportunities and risks

 - Active portfolio management: taking advantage of opportunities with targeted investments in production capacity, R&D activities and acquisitions; minimizing risks with divestitures

-Long-term demand development: In our “We create chemistry” strategy, we expect chemical production (excluding pharmaceuticals) to grow worldwide by 4.0% annually until 2020, faster than global gross domestic product and also more rapidly than in the previous 10 years.
+Long-term demand development: In our “We create chemistry” strategy, we expect chemical production (excluding pharmaceuticals) to grow worldwide by an average of 4.0% annually until 2020, faster than global gross domestic product and also more rapidly than in the previous 10 years.
 We want our sales to increase significantly faster, by an average of 6% annually.
 We plan to accomplish this with our market-oriented and innovative portfolio, which we will further strengthen in coming years through investments in new production capacity, R&D activities and acquisitions.
 Our ambitious goal for 2020 is thus to reach sales of €115 billion and we expect to increase income from operations before depreciation and amortization (EBITDA) to €23 billion.

 In order to achieve long-term profitable growth, our research and business focus is on highly innovative business areas, which we sometimes enter into through strategic cooperative partnerships.